Making the most of your veg box

 A bit of forward-thinking when your veg box arrives can help make the best use of your weekly veg supplies; minimising food waste and getting the most out of every delicious organic ingredient.

-The Community Farm’s Managing Director, Ped Asgarian, gives us his top tips for storing, preserving and devouring your veg delivery.
+The team at The Community Farm give us their top tips for storing, preserving, and devouring your veg delivery.

 1. Prioritise your greens!